ibm-cloud-docs/containers/cs_tutorials.md

 Deploy and manage your own Kubernetes cluster in the cloud.
 You can automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of independent compute hosts called worker nodes.
 {:shortdesc}

-In this tutorial series, you can see how a fictional public relations firm can use Kubernetes to deploy a containerized app in {{site.data.keyword.Bluemix_short}}.
+In this tutorial series, you can see how a fictional public relations firm uses Kubernetes to deploy a containerized app in {{site.data.keyword.Bluemix_short}}.
 Leveraging {{site.data.keyword.toneanalyzerfull}}, the PR firm analyzes their press releases and receives feedback.

 ## Objectives